iofoundry/ontology/maintenance/Terms for maintenance reference ontology.md

 rdfs:label: engineering function

-definition: hat the owner or user of a physical asset or system wants it to do
+definition: what the owner or user of a physical asset or system wants it to do

 acronym: